-When I set up my Shen-Hao, many are amazed to see I work with an old wooden camera.
-My “Oldie” as it is occasionally called.
-The surprise is complete when I mention that this is one of my newer cameras.
-I bought it new a few years ago.
-Worldwide, only few manufacturers are left who make wooden cameras like this one, and there are even fewer dealers where you can buy them.
+When I set up my Shen-Hao people are often amazed that I work with an old wooden camera.
+Occasionally they call it my "Oldie".
+When I say this is one of my newer camers, most are pretty surprised.
+I bought it just a few years ago.
+Worldwide there are only few companies who build such wooden cameras, and even fewer dealers where these can be bought.

-The Shen-Hao HZX57-II AT is a field camera similar to the Linhof Technika, but made for 5×7 inch or 13×18 cm sized images and accordingly larger.
-It can be collapsed to a compact package by folding down the front and rear standards.
-It is compatible with lenses on Sinar-/Horseman boards.
-An adapter which is supplied with the camera also allows for use of lenses on Technika boards.
-The comfortable Technikardan shutters can not be used with this adapter.
-I modified a Sinar adapter plate in a way that the upper clamp is positioned a little sideways, so that boards with these shutters may be mounted as well.
+The Shen-Hao HZX57-II AT is a field camera similar to the Linhof Technika, but it is made for the image sizes 5x7 inches or 13x18 cm and accordingly larger.
+By folding the front standard and the back it can also be collapsed to a compact size.
+The lens mount is compatible with Sinar-/Horseman boards.
+The comfortable Technikardanshutters can not be attached, however.
+I modified a Sinar adapter board in a way that the upper clamp is moved a bit sideways so these lenses can be attached.